Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 # Useful information
 - With respiratory problems, $p\ce{CO2}$ and pH change in different directions
 - With metabolic problems, $p\ce{CO2}$ and pH change in the same direction
-# Introduction
-- Make sure you understand the difference between oxygenation and ventilation
-- Have a good understanding of [[Acute Respiratory Failure]]
 # Approach[^3]
 ![[Pasted image 20260316142617.png]]
 1. Determine the adequacy of oxygenation